jaskaransarkaria/learn-nomad-consul/README.md

 The testing framework uses [terratest](https://terratest.gruntwork.io/), and you can find the tests under \
 `terraform/tests/`.
 Use the following command to run tests (with your AWS credentials):

+There is currently only an e2e test which spins up the entire infrastructure (reusing `terraform.tfvars`) and then \
+runs ansible over the top of the instances, finally the tests fire a health check at the nomad api which is fronted \
+by the load balancer.

 `go test -v -timeout 30m` - It's important to add a timeout as the infrastructure is actually being span up and down.